Skip to content

 Screenshot of a campuswide message titled “Campus Update – Cyber Incident,” sent by LSSU CIO Julie Hober, describing a ransomware attack affecting some campus computers and limiting access to services such as Moodle.
 Credit: Bee Jeffries via Facebook post.

+Publicly, the university has not posted a statement labeling the disruption a cyberattack.
+The website displays a site-wide notice that “We are currently experiencing outages.”
 Student posts from Nov.
-11 showed lab desktops displaying a lock-screen interface referencing “Qilin ransomware.”
-One post called Nov.
+11 showed lab desktops with a lock-screen interface referencing “Qilin ransomware,” and one post called Nov.
 11 “day two,” indicating the disruption likely began around Nov.
-10. The Hub @ LSSU, a campus credit-union kiosk, also reported its ITM was unavailable on Nov.
-11 due to a campus internet outage, supporting reports of broader network impact.
+10. A campus credit-union kiosk also reported its ITM was unavailable that day due to a campus internet outage.

 Dell monitor in an LSSU computer lab displaying a red ransomware lock screen with the words “Your system has been blocked” and “Find the README.TXT file,” keyboard and tower visible.